captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ## ANNA:
 You’re right.
 ---
-We’re going to have to fit
+We’re going to need so much more space
 ---
-so much more stuff in here.
----
-A crib.
+A baby crib.
 ---
 Baby clothes.
 ---